International Law Programs

 - International intelligence specialist

-The U.S. Bureau of Labor Statistics notes that individuals with at least a master's degree in a field related to political science, like international law, can work as political scientists, who earned a median annual salary of $99,730 in May 2015.
-Between 2014 and 2024 job opportunities for political scientists were expected to decrease by 2%, as reported by the BLS.
+The U.S. Bureau of Labor Statistics reports that individuals with at least a master's degree in a field related to political science, like international law, can work as political scientists, who earned a median annual salary of $122,220 in May 2019.
+Between 2018 and 2028 job opportunities for political scientists were expected to increase by 5%, as reported by the BLS.

 Earning a Doctor of Juridical Science, which can have the designation SJD or JSD, is an option for students who have earned a Master of Laws in International Law.
 Students enrolled in Doctor of Juridical Science programs study law as a scientific discipline and complete dissertations.